urakubo/lattice_dendrites/docs_src/tut1/run_simulation.rst

    :caption: 41_single_run.py

-We can easily run such a single simulation; however, it would not satisfy an aim of simulation.
+We can easily run such a simulation; however, it would not satisfy aims of simulation.
 For example, one may want to see a fluorescence recovery after photobleaching (FRAP).
 In this case, a preparatory run should be followed by an instantaneous action, i.e., photobleach.
-Then, the recovery process would be observed.
+Then, the recovery process should be simulated.
-This is raelized by the following script.
+To handle such events, we can use the "ConnectRun" class as follows:

 .. literalinclude:: ../../tutorial/1/42_connect_run.py
    :language: python